 This is another question I received from a young tennis coach and I wanted to share my response with you…

-Below you’ll find the answers that people wrote in response to the question that was presented (above) to them.
-I’ve tried my best to give them my honest answers hoping to clarify the issues and giving solutions to improving their tennis.
+Below, you’ll find the answers that people wrote in response to the question that was presented (above).
+I’ve tried my best to give my honest answers, hoping to clarify the issues and give solutions to improving their tennis.

 53. “Drills to help make early preparation a habit.” – My suggestion is for you to consciously practice (not during a match) the following: as soon as you recognize the ball coming to a certain side (e.g. forehand) turn the shoulders and get the racquet set behind the ball before it bounces on your side of the court.
 Consistent practice creates habits.
 Do it often in practice and it will become automatic in the match.

 55. “the most difficult thing to move sideways in time.” – Use a combination of cross-over (first) and side shuffle steps.
-Best would be to learn through watching videos then put it in practice through drills.
+Best would be to learn by watching videos and then putting it into practice through drills.
 A good video in this regard to use as a reference is Recovery Steps after a Wide Ball where you’ll see how to combine the cross-over with the side shuffle to move laterally to the ball and back to cover the court.

-57. “That would be anticipation.” – The Anticipation in tennis comes with experience and a conscientious effort to pay attention to your opponent’s body language before he/she strikes the ball, as well as with a good court coverage knowledge.
+57. “That would be anticipation.” – Anticipation in tennis comes with experience and a conscientious effort to pay attention to your opponent’s body language before they strike the ball, as well as with good court coverage knowledge.
 Study those and you’ll find yourself being in the right spot (most of the time), saving energy and winning points easier.

 59. “as i get older(79) on my next birthday what is the best way to maintain my court movement?” – I once had a student who was 81.
-I loved him as a friend first and as the way he committed to improving his tennis.
+I loved the way he committed to improving his tennis.
 I would say you should get better with the choice of shots and understand and use the court geometry to your advantage.
-Depending of whether you enjoy singles or doubles, there are certain tactics and shot selections you could use in order to run less and cover the court more efficiently.
-I’ve spent a great amount of time presenting all the advantages that involve good knowledge of court coverage and how use them to save energy by positioning in the right spot when playing certain shots.
+Depending on whether you enjoy singles or doubles, there are certain tactics and shot selections you could use in order to run less and cover the court more efficiently.
+I’ve spent a great amount of time presenting all the advantages that involve good knowledge of court coverage and how to use them to save energy by positioning in the right spot when playing certain shots.
 Get an in-depth analysis of court coverage by clicking here.

 60. “how to keep my eye on the ball!” – Please see no. 58 (above).

-63. “How to focus on one shot at a time.” – I find that keeping track of the score and visualizing myself winning the next point really helps in staying focused in the present and be positive during the match.
+63. “How to focus on one shot at a time.” – I find that keeping track of the score and visualizing myself winning the next point really helps to stay focused in the present and be positive during the match.
 Try it and see if it helps.